It is our privilege to teach anyone who wants to dance, regardless of body type, age or background.

 What is your background?

 SDC faculty are all highly trained, former professional dancers with many years of teaching experience.
 We teach to the highest levels of technique and performance in ballet, pointe, modern, jazz and tap.
-Dancers trained at SDC have been accepted into such prestigious summer dance programs as the Mark Morris Summer Intensive, the Limon Intensive, Amercan Ballet Theatre, Kirov Academy DC, the Boston Ballet, Miami City Ballet, the Bolshoi Summer Academy, the Carolina Ballet, the Atlanta Ballet, the Orlando Ballet, Kaatsbaan, the Alvin Ailey School and many others.
+Dancers trained at SDC have been accepted into such prestigious summer dance programs as the Mark Morris Summer Intensive, the Limon Intensive, Amercan Ballet Theatre, Kirov Academy DC, the Boston Ballet, Miami City Ballet, the Bolshoi Summer Academy, the Carolina Ballet, the Atlanta Ballet, the Orlando Ballet, Kaatsbaan, the Arizona Ballet, the Sarasota Ballet, the Alvin Ailey School and many others.
 Over the years, our dancers have performed in dozens of local music theater productions.
 Student alumni have gone on to the best university dance departments in the country, many with partial or even full scholarships.
 Students have also gone on to study neuroscience, dance medicine, dance therapy, nursing, education and one is now a professional ice skater.

-What ballet technique do you teach?
+What technique do you teach?

 The word technique as applied to dance is simply the tool box needed to dance beautifully and safely.
 Though sometimes stylistically very different, it is true that good technique is good technique, regardless of which method the dancer used to arrive at it.
 Most of the world's major ballet teaching methods were designed to ensure that dancers could dance specific types of ballet productions well.
 Accordingly the various methods have differing strengths and weaknesses.